 Issue Category Ref. # Issue Name Total Cost One-Time Issue Description Revenue Reserves 1 Annualized Salary and Wages 70,767 - Division salary and wage adjustment 70,767 - 2 Annualized for One-Time adjustments from prior year 35,979 - Division One-time adjustments from prior yea.
 See Appendix III for details 35,979 - 3 Budget Reallocations - IT Costs (31,450) - All IT related budgets are reallocated and consolidated in DTCS Division (31,450) - 4 Line Item Increase 2023-026 VFF Negotiations 4,000 - Confidential due to negotiations 4,000 - 5 Legislated 2023-027 Mandatory Training VFF 36,700 34,700 A) On July 1, 2022, the Fire Protection and Prevention Act provisions regarding mandatory training came into force resulting in a certain minimum level of mandatory training and certification of firefighters, including volunteer firefighters.
 That certification includes 400 hours of specialized training related to the level of service provided by the Lakeshore Fire Department.
-The training includes 240 hours of basic training, 40 hours of Hazmat Operations, 40 hours of Pump Operations, 40 hours of Vehicle Rescue Operations, and 40 hours of lee Rescue Operations.
+The training includes 240 hours of basic training, 40 hours of Hazmat Operations, 40 hours of Pump Operations, 40 hours of Vehicle Rescue Operations, and 40 hours of Ice Rescue Operations.
 The majority of this training will be completed in 2022 except for Hazmat Operations.
 This approximate 40 hour Hazmat Ops program delivery will occur in Q1 2023 for the 20 recruits and will require an average of 2.5 instructors to deliver.
 In total this will require \$13,000 to compensate the 20 recruits and \$2400 for instructor time or a total of \$15,400.
 This course will not be required again until the next recruiting cycle (historically every 2 years) so this request is a "One Time".
 B) The mandatory training includes Fire Officers, including volunteer Fire Officers.
-Based on the demographics of our fire service it is anticipated that Lakeshore will experience a significant turnover of existing officers taff in the next 4 years and will have to train and certify replacements and back up (acting officers).
+Based on the demographics of our fire service it is anticipated that Lakeshore will experience a significant turnover of existing officer staff in the next 4 years and will have to train and certify replacements and back up (acting officers).
 The department currently has 20 staffed officer positions with an additional 10 acting officers when required.
 With anticipated officer retirements in 2023, an additional 6 certified officers are required.
-The minimum provincial training standard for a fire officer includes 45 hours for the Team Lead Interior Attack certification , and 40 hours for the Training Officer certification.
+The minimum provincial training standard for a fire officer certification.
 This anticipated 2023 training will require \$11,900 to compensate the 6 students and \$4,000 for instructor time or a total of \$15,900.
-C) The mandatory training also includes a requirement for certified Incident Safety Officers, including volunteer incident safety offi 36,700 6 Inflationary 2023-028 Fuel Increases 1,300 - An adjustment to reflect the rising cost of fuel 1,300 - Division Totals 117,296 34,700 117,296 -
+C) The mandatory training also includes a requirement for certified Incident Safety Officers, including volunteer incident safety officers.
+The training consists of a total of 50 hours of on line and practical train 36,700 - 6 Inflationary 2023-028 Fuel Increases 1,300 - An adjustment to reflect the rising cost of fuel 1,300 - Division Totals 117,296 34,700 117,296 -